crablab/Convivio-Site/source/index.md

 ---

-<h2 class="sub-heading sub-heading--centered">Digital transformation can reduce costs, improve service or grow sales.</h2>
+<h2 class="sub-heading sub-heading--centered">We do strategy, design, and development to transform your business.</h2>

 <ul class="icon-list">
   <li class="icon-list__icon icon-list__icon--calculate">